Shun-97/ESD-HealthIsWealth/README.md

 ##### Comprehensive Function

 Upon arriving at the Plan a Meal UI, the user will be able to search for the food they planned.
 The microservice will invoke the calorieNinjas API which provides them with a comprehensive nutrition list about the food that they searched for.
 If the user is satisfied, they can add the food into their plan.
 After adding a certain bunch of food which amounts to a high calorie intake, a notification will be prompted, indicating health problems.
 Then, upon clicking on creating a meal, the meal will be added into the database, invoking getMealHistory, which will add their newly planned meal into the database.
-Then, it will invoke the accountsManagement Microservice which calls the user's telegram chat id.
+Then, it will invoke the accountManagement Microservice which calls the user's telegram chat id.
 This way, the telegram bot will then send a notification to the user, letting them know that the planned meals details and the planned meal is successfully added.
 Lastly, getMealHistory will then be invoked to obtain the meal history of the user, before displaying it on the Landing_Plan UI.

 ## Versioning